Dannyboy057/ShweetShell/README.md

 Clone the repository:

 git clone https://github.com/Dannyboy/ShweetShell.git
-Accces the Shweet Shell directory:
+Accces the Shweet Shell directory: 'Project 2'
 Build the project command: 'go build'
 Usage
 After building the project, you can run the shell by executing the command: